 Place the nut ‘flour’ into a mixing bowl, and add the butter.
 Lightly Mix them together with a fork or your clean hands.
 Gently grease a pie plate with some butter, and then press the crust into the plate, covering the bottom and the edges of the pie plate.
 Add your pie filling and bake as your pie recipe directs.
 Enjoy!

-Or use the instructions from Bob’s Redmill or Pamela’s to make a decent gluten-free pie crust, or you can just forgo all that and make your pie in a jar sans crust.
+Or use the instructions from Bob’s Redmill or Pamela’s to make a decent gluten-free pie crust.

 Recipe for Pumpkin Pot De Creme here: